 <img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 Cloud computing is no less at risk than an on-premises environment.
 That said, adopting an Information Security Management System (ISMS) is a great starting point to protecting your information against cyber threats.
+However, the use of cloud services introduces additional considerations, particularly when working with third-party cloud providers.

-However, with its broad scope, many business owners often find themselves stuck on where to start.
+Many business owners often find themselves stuck on where to start.
 If information security is of crucial concern, ISO 27001 can serve as an excellent guideline.

 What Is ISO 27001?